beejjorgensen/bgpython/src/bgpython_chapter_10_func.md

 Distances should be printed to 2 decimal places in fields of width 8.

+We'll use a variant of the Pythagorean Theorem to find the distance between two 3D points.

+$d=\sqrt{(x_0-x_1)^2+(y_0-y_1)^2+z_0-z_1)^2}$

+For both 3D points, we take the difference in the X coordinates squared, plus the difference in the Y coordinates squared plus the difference in the Z coordinates squared, and then we take the square root of that whole thing.
+And that's the distance between the two points.

 Example output:

 ```
+Enter ship location x,y,z (or "done"): 10,20,30
+Enter ship location x,y,z (or "done"): -17,16,50
+Enter ship location x,y,z (or "done"): 0,13,30
+Enter ship location x,y,z (or "done"): 5,20,-40
+Enter ship location x,y,z (or "done"): done
+               0       1       2       3
+       0    0.00   33.84   12.21   70.18
+       1   33.84    0.00   26.42   92.74
+       2   12.21   26.42    0.00   70.53
+       3   70.18   92.74   70.53    0.00
 ```

+So we can see ship #2 (along the top) is distance 26.42 from ship #1 (along the left).

 Keep this project in mind as we go through the chapter.